Morgan Library & Museum: After J. P. Morgan's death

 The import duty exemption expired in April 1915, and Jack sold various items in the collection to pay the inheritance taxes and to raise money for the cash bequests in his father's will.
 The next year, the collection was valued at $7.5 million for taxation purposes.
 Jack and Jane Morgan continued to employ Greene as the librarian, adding items that personally interested them.
 Frances Morgan, Jack's mother and John Pierpont's widow, lived at J. P. Morgan's old residence until her death in November 1924.
 By then, despite Jack's opposition, the surrounding stretch of Madison Avenue was being redeveloped as a business street.
 Although Jane Morgan died in 1925, Jack continued to live at 231 Madison Avenue until his death in 1943, and the Satterlee home remained in the Morgan family until 1944.
-The United Lutheran Church in America bought 231 Madison Avenue for its headquarters in 1943 and built a five-story annex there in 1957.
-It was the only remaining brownstone house along the Murray Hill section of Madison Avenue by the 1960s.
+The United Lutheran Church in America bought 231 Madison Avenue for its headquarters in 1943 and built a five-story annex there in 1957, after demolishing an old carriage house behind the residence.
+231 Madison Avenue was the only remaining brownstone house along the Murray Hill section of Madison Avenue by the 1960s.